 What frustrated him even more was that he wanted to track down the catering service and demand information on Bethany, but it was Sunday, which meant that until Monday, he was screwed.

-Fever is in the series Breathless Trilogy
+Fever is Book 2 in the Breathless Trilogy